 A two-week sustainable graduate professional development experience was designed to encourage teachers' continual use of resources from the Library of Congress and the Indiana digital archives.
 Participants focused on the knowledge and skills needed to navigate the Library's website, then created high-quality learning experiences utilizing digitized primary sources.
 Participants gave their team project presentations, which were followed by feedback from the History Educators Network of Indiana (HENI) and Indiana University Purdue University Indianapolis (IUPUI) educators.

 This award was granted to Indiana University's Center for the Study of Global Change and included the following cosponsors: Indiana University–Center on Congress, Geography Educators' Network of Indiana, and the Brown University Choices for the 21st Century program of the Watson Institute for International Studies.
 The skills of integrating primary sources from the Library of Congress were applied to the deliberation process as defined by the Integrating International and Civic Education Project.
 This project also broadened the use of digitized primary sources by Indiana teachers in general, particularly with regard to international topics.
 With the utilization of a train-the-trainer model, more than 125 teachers throughout the state of Indiana were impacted.

-Indiana University’s Center for the Study of Global Change was awarded a grant to build upon the experiences of those who participated in EDPUPS I. This project incorporated Teaching with Primary Sources (TPS) Level I and Level II programs provided by the Teaching with Primary Sources Midwest Region for personnel and instruction in the Integrating International and Civic Education (IICE) deliberation process.
-Each of the 20 participants incorporated the use of primary sources and the deliberation process to create a learning experience with an international focus that will be presented to other participants and posted to relevant websites.
+Indiana University’s Center for the Study of Global Change was awarded a grant to build upon the experiences of those who participated in EDPUPS I. The TPS Midwest Region's Level I and Level II programs were used for personnel and instruction in the Integrating International and Civic Education (IICE) deliberation process.
+Twenty participants incorporated the use of primary sources to create learning experiences with an international focus that were presented to other participants and posted to relevant websites.